Cards

 5. Penalty APR

 This applies to your balance when you miss payment deadlines or violate the card agreement terms.
 Providers can have different conditions you’ll have to follow to remove a penalty rate.
+To avoid these charges, try to repay the balance or at least the minimum required amount at the end of your billing cycle.

 3 Crucial Factors that Affect Your Credit Card APR